Introduction

 - Get your residence permit: The first step to activating your blocked account is to apply for the residence permit at the immigration office (Ausländerbehörde) within the first three months of your arrival in Germany.

 - Activate current account: You will need a current account to access your funds from a blocked account.
 You can open it in the same bank or any other bank of your choice.
-Some service providers also offer free current accounts which you can access online.
+Some service providers also offer free current accounts, which you can access online.
 Both accounts are linked to make your funds easily transferable.

 - Online account management: Most blocked account facility providers provide online banking facilities through which you can easily track your funds, check the balance or credit and see your transactions.